Schools and colleges visit guide

 We aren’t able to cover full travel costs for your visit.
 We don’t have visitor car parks, however we can sometimes help with the parking costs for on street parking.
 Make sure to contact us in advance of your visit to discuss this.

 We’ll happily provide you with a letter template you can send to parents, outlining the visit and what’s involved.
-Speak to your named contact in the Outreach Team.
+Speak to your named contact in the Recruitment and Outreach Team.

 We leave this to your school’s discretion.
 One thing to bear in mind, is that a school uniform can help identify your students easily when moving around the campus where there are lots of university students present.